Easy Meal Prep Chicken Salad is a simple chicken salad recipe with only five ingredients. Make this part of your meal-prep routine!

 Make extra chicken breasts just for this recipe while making up the rest of your weekly prepped meals.

 Not a meal-prepper?
 Not a problem!
-This chicken salad is also a great way to use up leftover chicken.
+This is also a great way to use up leftover chicken.

 This has become my go-to lunch lately.
-This recipe is cheap, easy, and really darn tasty.
+It’s cheap, easy, and really tasty.

 And the best part, you don’t have to hunt down a microwave at lunch.